This printable free polar bear template is perfect for creating winter crafts with your child.

 Polar Bear Craft Ideas

-Coloring – while coloring this might not be the most obvious choice you could still give this a go as a polar bear coloring sheet using a white crayon or chalk marker.
+Coloring – While coloring this might not be the most obvious choice you could still give this a go as a polar bear coloring sheet using white crayons or a chalk marker.
 White pens aren’t always the greatest though so unless you have some you really trust using this for painting might be a better option.

-Torn paper – tear and glue white paper onto the polar bears body to make their fur.
+Torn paper – For a change from using scissors tear and glue white paper onto the polar bears body to make their fur.
+Printer paper, scrap white card stock or construction paper are all perfect for this.

-Collage – what could you add to the background of this picture?
-Try gluing on leaves or sticks to make trees for your winter scene, foil for some ice or use blue scrap paper or construction paper for water or the sky.
-You could also use scissors to cut out the polar bear itself and stick it onto a different background.
+Collage – What could you add to the background of this picture?
 Check out our polar bear collage craft to see how we made this craft with foil, scrap paper and of course this printable.

 Writing prompt – if you’re learning about polar bears you could write some words or sentences inside of the polar bear outline to show what you’ve learnt.